AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 - Separate constructors and `parseTransaction` methods for storage purposes and user input parsing respectively.
 - `toStorageString` method takes in a String `delimiter` for the purpose of splitting the transaction string into its constituent parts for storage.
+- `subtransactions` are used to represent individual borrowings within a transaction.

 The TransactionList class takes the following into consideration.
 - Transactions are indexed starting from 1 for user reference and ease of use by other methods such as edit and delete.